 - Butter – Unsalted butter is always best for baking.
 Be sure your butter is at room temperature and a little bit soft so it easily blends with the sugar.

 - Brown sugar – Dark brown sugar is best for a rich taste and a moist cookie.

 - Vanilla extract

 - Cornstarch – Cornstarch helps prevent the gluten in the flour from getting too tough.
 This keeps the cookies soft and chewy and prevents the cookies from spreading.

 - Baking soda

 - Chopped macadamia nuts – Most grocery stores carry macadamia nuts, but I have found better deals on high-quality nuts when ordering online.
-You will have to plan a few days ahead to get them shipped in time but it’s worth the savings!
+You will have to plan a few days ahead of time to get them shipped in time, but it’s worth the savings!

 - White chocolate chips